A Crying Nightmare

 I was awoken again, last night, by a deep crying in my sleep!
-I was having another nightmare, the grief of which had me sobbing aloud.
+A strange, unsettling feeling filled the room.

-I had just cleaned the house in readiness for a visitor, but I couldn’t see who it was, that was coming.
-I waited apprehensively, finding it strange that although the house was mine, I didn’t recognise any parts of it.
-I was in a bright but dusty room, looking down the stairs at an open-plan kitchen with a sitting room off to the left.
-It reminded me of a house we’d had in Howth, when the children were still just little toddlers.
-The kitchen was very small and the sitting room had a French Window leading to the outside.
+In my dream, I had just cleaned the house in readiness for a visitor, but couldn’t see who!
+The house was mine but I didn’t recognise it.
+I was standing in a bright but dusty room, looking down the stairs at an open-plan kitchen, with a sitting room off to the left.
+It reminded me of our house in Howth where the children were small.
+The kitchen was cramped but the sitting room had French Windows, opening out to give a sense of space.

-Then without notice, my only son, Robbie was standing in the kitchen at the bottom of the stairs.
-He was older and bearded.
-I realised how much I’d missed him but couldn’t voice how I felt.
-Looking over the banister, I called hello down to him and asked how he was.
-I can’t remember what he said but he was objecting to something.
-He had a sense about him, of being my brother Paddy, who had died some ten years back, only younger and thinner.
-I walked down the stairs and as I did, he started cooking something on the electric stove which stood behind him.
-I was in the sitting room now and he complained that I had no idea how to use the stove.
+Without notice, Robbie stood at the bottom of the stairs.
+He was without doubt, my son, but bearded and older now.
+A deep sense of loss came over me.
+I called out to say hello but couldn’t speak!
+He seemed uncomfortable – even disturbed!
+He had a sense about him that reminded of my brother Paddy, who had died some ten years earlier.
+I started down the steps and as I did, Robbie started cooking something on the electric stove standing close behind him.
+I was in the sitting room now and he complained again that I had no idea how to use the stove.
 He moved a small frying pan to an element at the back, indicating that that’s where I should have placed it, in the first place.
 I knew he was right and I was upset I hadn’t noticed the extra element on my own stove.

-Over the years, I’ve done my share of personal healing work, especially around my sexuality and separately, around my gender and the feeling that like I’d like to live my life as a woman.
+Over the years, I’ve done my share of personal healing work, especially around my sexuality and separately, around my gender and the feeling that I’d love to live my life as a woman.
 I hate that I feel that way but denying it is killing me.
-I’ve wanted to dress in ‘girlie things’ for over sixty years.
-In many ways it’s been the bane of my life and it’s been coming to a head recently.
+I’ve wanted to dress in ‘girlie things’ for over sixty years and in many ways it’s been the bane of my life and has been coming to a head recently.
 It’s amazing how subtle denial can be.
 I love to dress in frilly things, I always have and yet, I make excuses still.

 I would love to have lived my life as a girl and I still would.
 I just hate how foolish I feel about it!

 As a boy of six or maybe eight, I was given a choice.
 Stop dressing in frilly girlie clothes or lose both your Mammy and your Daddy!
 A no brainer to a child!
 My choice today, as a supposed adult, is still the same but speaking my truth has made me realise that my primary relationship is with myself and myself only!
-It has enabled me to change my choice!
+Happiness is an inside job – they say!
+Remembering this has enabled me to change my choice!
 Having been born with a male body, I was naturally perceived as a boy, but I wanted to be a girl or at least I wanted to live like them, dress like them, talk and relate like them and of course, be accepted like them.
 It felt safer to be a girl in our house but the cost of being myself was more than I could bear.
 Being a frilly boy seemed like the ultimate impossibility!
 I denied my feelings and hid them deep down within, as you do!

 My first memory of self-harming was back around that time.